Mikaela/shell-things/etc/opt/chromium/policies/managed/README.md

   to be used.
 - Forces HTTPS-only mode to be enabled.
 - Attempts to upgrade `http://` queries to `https://`

+## `prefetch.json`

+Enables prefetching.
+Will make sites very speedy, but decreases privacy and may conflict with uBlock Origin.
+However AdNauseam is already clicking those ads, so maybe it's not that big of an issue.

+## `profilemanager.json`

+Forces the profile screen even with only one profile.
+I love the feature in Firefox and want to see it here too, now that I accidentally noticed it.

 ## `README.md`